okfn/opendefinition/source/open-definition-dev.markdown

 # Open Definition
 Version 2.0dev?

-## Introduction

 The Open Definition makes precise the meaning of "open" with respect to knowledge, promoting a robust commons in which anyone may participate, and interoperability is maximized.

-Summary: **Knowlege is open if anyone is free to use, modify, and redistribute it — subject only, at most, to requirements to attribute and share-alike.**
+**Summary:** *Knowlege is open if anyone is free to use, modify, and redistribute it — subject only, at most, to requirements to attribute and share-alike.*

 This essential meaning is the same as that of "open" with respect to software, contained in the [Open Source Definition](http://www.opensource.org/docs/osd), and is synonymous with "free" or "libre"; see the [Definition of Free Cultural Works](http://freedomdefined.org).
 The Open Definition was initially derived from the Open Source Definition, which in turn was derived from the [Debian Free Software Guidelines](http://www.debian.org/social_contract).

-## Terminology

 The term **work** will be used to denote the item or piece of knowledge which is being transferred.

 The term **license** refers to the legal terms under which the work is made available.
-Where no license has been made this should be interpreted as referring to the resulting default legal conditions under which the work is available (for example copyright).
+Where no license has been offered this should be interpreted as referring to default legal conditions governing use of the work (for example, copyright).

 ### 1. Open Licenses